Aghajari/AXParallelImageView/README.md

     app:duration="800"/>
 ```

 That's all you need!
-If you don't want the AXPowerView to automatically start animating, omit the app:autoStart option and start it manually yourself:
+If you don't want the AXParallelImageView to automatically start animating, omit the app:autoStart option and start it manually yourself:

 ```java
 AXParallelImageView view = findViewById(R.id.AXParallelImageViewID);